g-gualeni/QtNoid2/DEVELOPMENT.md

 - [x] Add the QDebug << operator to simplify debug
 - [x] Add a slot onChanging value so it is simpler to connect to GUI
 - [x] Add rangeIsValid and his test
-- [ ] Add the isChanged flag - rename to isValueChanged
+- [x] Add the isChanged flag

-- [ ] Add a modified flag and a reset modification event to activate the bold for each paramter changed and disable the bold when a preset is applied
+- [x] rename isChanged to isValueChanged
+- [x] handle the case where the value is back to default without triggering a preset or loading from json

 - [ ] Update documentation
 - [ ] Test performance using bindings and using signal/slots